Mighty fortress. Royal palace. Infamous prison.

-This Chapel is perhaps best known as being the burial place of some of the most famous Tower prisoners.
+The Chapel is perhaps best known as being the burial place of some of the most famous Tower prisoners.
 This include three queens of England: Anne Boleyn, Catherine Howard and Jane Grey, all of whom were executed within the Tower in the 16th century.

-At the time, their headless bodies were buried quickly and carelessly under the nave or chancel without any memorial.
+After their execution, the headless bodies of the queens were buried quickly and carelessly under the Chapel without any memorial.

-In 1876, when the Chapel was restored, the remains unearthed in the chancel, including those of Anne Boleyn, were reburied beneath a marble pavement, in which were inserted their names and coat of arms.
+In 1876, when the Chapel was restored, the remains unearthed in the chancel, including those of Anne Boleyn, were reburied beneath a marble pavement, inscribed with their names and coats of arms.

 One of the most famous legends of the Tower surrounds the ravens.
 The story goes that should the ravens leave the Tower, both it and the kingdom will fall.

-Seven ravens enjoy a pampered existence at the Tower today (six and one spare just in case!), and are cared for by a dedicated Yeoman Warder known as the Ravenmaster.
+The ravens at the Tower today are cared for by a dedicated Yeoman Warder known as the Ravenmaster.

-These highly intelligent, handsome birds have one flight feather painlessly trimmed to stop them flying away.
+These highly intelligent birds have one flight feather trimmed to stop them flying away.

-After surviving second world war bombs, the Tower is still one the world’s leading tourist attractions and a world heritage site, attracting nearly three million visitors a year from all over the world.
+The Tower of London is still one the world’s leading tourist attractions and a world heritage site, attracting visitors from all over the world.